silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 ```

 ###Raspbian
-* Uninstall whatever other version of bitcoin-core or bitcoin-qt you may have
+* Uninstall whatever other version of bitcoin-core, bitcoin.addrindex, or bitcoin-qt you may have
 * Make sure you have (at least) these packages: libssl1.0.0, libgcc1, libprotobuf9, libminiupnpc10, libboost-filesystem1.55.0, libboost-chrono1.55.0, libboost-filesystem1.55.0, libboost-program-options1.55.0, libboost-system1.55.0, libboost-thread1.55.0, libboost-test1.55.0.
 This binary package wasn't built too smartly, so you need to be careful and "manually" ensure these dependencies are satisfied.
-* Install this binary with `sudo dpkg -i bitcoin-core-0.10.0_0.10.0-beta-addrindex_armhf.deb`
+* Install this binary with `sudo dpkg -i bitcoin-core-addrindex_0.10.0-rc2_armhf.deb`
 * Optionally create symbolic links (see the two `sudo ln -sf` rows in the Ubuntu section above)
-* Install and uninstall procedure is basically the same as on Ubuntu 14.04: if you have existing blockchain data, run once from the console with `-reindex`, etc.
+* Install and uninstall procedure is basically the same as on Ubuntu 14.04: if you have existing blockchain data without addrindex, run once from the console with `-reindex`, etc.
 * `rpcthreads` and `rpctimeout` could be set to a low value because of the less powerful hardware.
-In fact I would reccommend to use this only with testnet.
+In fact on Raspberry I would reccommend to use Bitcoin Core only on testnet.

 ##Downloads